5 Ways to Practice Consent in Everyday Life

 Everyone has a right to choose what they discuss with others and what they don’t.
 Consent in conversation means making sure the other person is okay to talk about a particular topic before you dive in.
 That person may need some time to think about the topic before they agree to discuss it with you, or they may choose to never have that conversation with you.
 Either way, consent means respecting their wishes and not forcing a conversation someone is unwilling to have with you.

 If you have children in your life, help them learn to develop their own healthy boundaries and to respect the boundaries of others.
 Model a lifestyle that seeks consent from others before you take any action.
+For more information on how to define your boundaries, listen to our RAFT podcast on boundaries and core values.

 In sum?
 Never assume that someone is okay with something.
 The excuse that “ you didn’t think they’d mind,” or “you let someone else do this,” is never acceptable.
 And just because someone doesn’t say NO does not mean they gave a yes.
 Only a yes is a yes — to anything.
 Consent is for every area of life, not just sexual activity.